 Get Ready to Explore Vik Iceland

-Start planning your journey today, and let the beauty of Vik unfold before you!
-Remember, early planning can save you both money and stress, plus it can also help you avoid missing out on opportunities.
-Make sure to book your rental car online and in advance with Hertz Iceland.
-While there are no Hertz offices directly in Vik at the moment, there are locations in neighboring towns, Bakki and Hofn, along with a pick-up location directly in the arrivals hall of Keflavik Airport (KEF).
+If you are planning to visit Vík, book your rental car early, especially for summer and winter travel when demand is highest and the right vehicle can make a big difference.
+While there are no Hertz offices directly in Vik at the moment, there are locations in neighboring towns, Bakki and Hofn, along with a pick-up location directly in the arrivals hall of Keflavik Airport (KEF)